frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur3-machine-tending.md

-# Advanced UR {#Advanced-UR}

-{: .notice--info}
+{: .notice--danger}

 Before connecting IO, turn the robot off and disconnect the power.
 Waita minute for any charge to dissipate.
-Or risk the unfortunate fate ofbeing human toast.
+Or risk the unfortunate fate of being human toast! 🍞

+{: .notice--warning}

+If you wear out the IO connections by abusing them, shame on you!

 {: .notice--info}

-If we wear out the IO connections by abusing them, I will be a very sadpanda.

-{: .notice--info}

 You can store your installation as you store a program.
-Changes to thedefault installation will be deleted.
+Changes to the default installation will be deleted.

 ## Theme